 - What to Post: We encourage the posting of any and all interesting work, either being planned, in research, as a talk or speaker session, code under development, or a fully developed thing or application.
 The status of the work is less important than helping others know the kinds of work you are doing or even attempting to do.
 However it is critical you have the rights and permission to share the information about work you publish.
 Sharing is caring, but first be sure it's yours to share.

-- Project Name: The project name should be a 1-3 word description that sums of the work.
+- Project Name: The project name should be a short handful of words that identifies the work.
 If the project is an application named such as "Beautifier", that name makes most sense here.
 If the project is an idea under development, put in the name of the idea "Beautifier App Idea".
 If the app idea is in the form of a talk it could be "AI Beautifier Technical Talk"

 - Summary: This is a one sentence descriptor of the project that will help anyone quickly understand what your work is about.
 For example the Project "Beautifier App Idea" might mean any number of things.
 The summary should put it into context, i.e. "AI application idea that will automatically beautify and enhance any selfie photo".
 Now the project idea is clear.